Lesson 005. What’s your name? What’s your family name?

-1. Cordell Says:
+1. Cordell says:

 hey serge, the podcast did not dowload correctly from itunes, it downloaded the PDF file instead.
 Is there another way i can download the mp3 file and save it to my computer so I can upload it to my ipod, thanks

-2. Cordell Says:
+2. Cordell says:

 I think i have discovered the problem; you have uploaded the PDF file in place of the mp3 file on your feedburner.
 When I press play on feedburner it opens the pdf file instead of the mp3.
 Itunes in turn downloads the pdf file instead of the mp3; can you correct this problem? thanks!! i really appreciate what you are doing :)